 In a large stockpot cover the beans with cold water.
 Set aside to soak for 24 hours.

 After 24 hours, drain the beans.

-Put back into dutch oven and cover with water.
+Put back into a dutch oven and cover with water.
 Bring to a boil, reduce heat to a very low simmer.
-Cook until the beans are tender; about 4 – 5 hours.
+Cook until the beans are tender; about 4 - 5 hours.
+I check every hour.

 In the same dutch oven, add the diced salt pork and minced onion, over low heat cook until the onion is soft; about 10 minutes.
 Stir occasionally, to distribute the goodness.

-Add the BBQ sauce, stir, cover with a lid and bake in a 325 oven for 4 hours.
+Add the BBQ sauce, stir, cover with a lid and bake in a 325 oven for 3 - 4 hour until thickened.
 Stir occasionally.